Caravan Sites at the Fair

 - Ivy House Farm, Brampton - permission granted in 2011, this site can accommodate 75 caravans

-- Hangingshaw Farm, Roman Road - permission granted 2009, this site can accommodate 30 caravans
+- Hangingshaw Farm, Roman Road - permission granted 2009, this site can accommodate 30 caravans, however private arrangements for these are in place

 - Land off Roman Road, adjacent to Fair Hill - this site is no longer available for public use